Highway Lane Change

 logsout.
 You can analyze the simulation results and debug any failures in the system behavior using the

-helperAnalyzeLCSimulationResults function.
-The function creates a MATLAB figure and plots a chase view of the scenario.
-For more details on this figure, see the Highway Lane Change Planner and Controller (Automated Driving Toolbox) to example.
+visualizeSimulationData function of the method creates a MATLAB figure and plots a chase view of the scenario along with detections and tracks.
+For more details on this figure, see the Generate Code for Highway Lane Change Planner (Automated Driving Toolbox) example.
 Run the function and explore the plot.

 Explore Other Scenarios